Al Hassan Touré: FC Tulsa

+Sydney FC

+On 24 July 2025, Touré returned to Australia signing a two-year deal with A-League Men side Sydney FC.
+On 29 July 2025, Touré would make his debut for Sydney against Western United at Ironbark Fields in the first round of the 2025 Australia Cup in which Sydney would win 1–0.
+Touré would score his first goal for the club in a 2–0 win at the Sydney United Sports Centre against Sydney United 58 on 10 August 2025, in the second round of the Australia Cup.

+On 1 November 2025, Touré would score the first hat-trick of his career in round three of the 2025–26 A-League Men against the Newcastle Jets at McDonald Jones Stadium, Newcastle.

 International career

-Toure is eligible to represent Liberia and Australia.
-He was chosen in November 2019 to play for the Australian U23's (the Olyroos) in a friendly tournament in China, and scored on debut.
-Toure played a big part in helping the Olyroos qualify for the 2020 Olympics for the first time in 12 years, scoring a crucial goal against Syria in the Quarter Finals of the 2020 AFC U-23 Championship, going on to win the game and qualifying a few days later in the 3rd Place Final.
+Touré was eligible to represent Liberia and Australia, choosing in November 2019 to play for the Australian U23's (the Olyroos) in a friendly tournament in China, and scored on debut.
+Touré played a big part in helping the Olyroos qualify for the 2020 Olympics for the first time in 12 years, scoring a crucial goal against Syria in the Quarter Finals of the 2020 AFC U-23 Championship, going on to win the game and qualifying a few days later in the 3rd Place Final.